higj/pimd-b/README.md

 * `random` (default): samples random positions in each Cartesian direction from a uniform distribution on the interval $[-L/2, L/2]$, where $L$ is the linear size of the system
 * `xyz(<filename>.xyz)`: initializes the coordinates based on the provided `.xyz` file.
 A given particle is initialized at the same location across all imaginary time-slices (beads).

+The `propagator` option allows one to specify the time propagation scheme to be used during the simulation.
+Currently, two options are evailable:

+* `cartesian` (default): plain old velocity verlet time propagation of the original cartesian coordinates and momenta.
+Works well for both distinguishable and bosonic systems

+* `normal_modes`: propagation of the normal modes of the ring polymers, using the symmetric Trotter expansion.
+Works fine for distinguishable particles - bosonic normal mode propagation is still in development

 Internally, the simulation uses atomic units.
 However, the input parameters may be provided in the units of your choosing (e.g., electron-volts for energy).